 \section{Abstract}

 Anomaly detection plays a pivotal role in manufacturing quality control, yet its application is constrained by limited abnormal samples and high manual annotation costs.
 While anomaly synthesis offers a promising solution, existing studies predominantly treat anomaly synthesis as an auxiliary component within anomaly detection frameworks, lacking systematic evaluation of anomaly synthesis algorithms.
-Current research also overlook crucial factors specific to anomaly synthesis, such as decoupling its impact from detection, quantitative analysis of synthetic data and adaptability across different scenarios.
+Current research also overlooks crucial factors specific to anomaly synthesis, such as decoupling its impact from detection, quantitative analysis of synthetic data and adaptability across different scenarios.
 To address these limitations, we propose ASBench, the first comprehensive benchmarking framework dedicated to evaluating anomaly synthesis methods.
-Our framework introduces four critical evaluation dimensions: (\romannumeral1) the generalization performance across different datasets and pipelines (\romannumeral2) the ratio of synthetic to real data (\romannumeral3) the correlation between intrinsic metrics of synthesis images and anomaly detection performance metrics , and (\romannumeral4) strategies for hybrid anomaly synthesis methods.
+Our framework introduces four critical evaluation dimensions: (i) the generalization performance across different datasets and pipelines (ii) the ratio of synthetic to real data (iii) the correlation between intrinsic metrics of synthesis images and anomaly detection performance metrics, and (iv) strategies for hybrid anomaly synthesis methods.
 Through extensive experiments, ASBench not only reveals limitations in current anomaly synthesis methods but also provides actionable insights for future research directions in anomaly synthesis.
 Code is available at https://github.com/M-3LAB/ASBench.

 \begin{IEEEImpStatement} Industrial image anomaly detection is a highly popular field in both academia and industry.
 However, academic research on industrial image anomaly detection primarily focuses on unsupervised anomaly detection, whereas industrial applications often directly employ supervised training methods to develop the required models.
 Anomaly synthesis can effectively bridge the gap between academia and industry by transforming unsupervised anomaly detection into supervised model training.
 Our paper presents the first comprehensive benchmark for analyzing anomaly synthesis in industrial images.
 Through a detailed examination of various anomaly synthesis methods, we aim to identify the currently optimal synthesis method and narrow the gap between industrial practices and academic research. \end{IEEEImpStatement}